πŸ’»Installation

 Node installation

 Before installing a node, please read the validator recommendations.
-It is necessary to configure the validator alongside sentry nodes for security - https://github.com/network-lumen/validator-kit/blob/master/ops/validator_specs.md
+It is necessary to configure the validator alongside sentry nodes for security - https://github.com/network-lumen/validator-kit/blob/master/ops/validator_specs.md arrow-up-right

 The team is gradually adding validators to the active set.
 To make your presence known, set up a validator node that will work through sentry and introduce yourself in the Introduction Discord channel.
 The team also recommends using servers outside of Europe and Indonesia to increase decentralization and improve your chances of being included in the active set.
-Learn more about the validator development plans here - https://github.com/network-lumen/validator-kit/blob/master/ops/stake_bootstrap.md
+Learn more about the validator development plans here - https://github.com/network-lumen/validator-kit/blob/master/ops/stake_bootstrap.mdarrow-up-right

 The project team has created numerous convenient scripts for configuring both the validator and sentry and RPC nodes